TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add 4th cookie to record the Node-RED web URL (e.g. `http://x.x.x.x:1800/`) since uibuilder can now use a different server, it is helpful if the front-end knows the location of Node-RED itself.
   * Allow instance npm installs to be served (would allow both vue 2 and vue 3 for example).
 Instance serves to take preference.
 Would need extension to editor libraries tab to differentiate the locations.
   * Centralise the list of control messages in use.
+  * Add occasional check for new version of uib being available and give single prompt in editor.
+  * Improve checks for rename failures. `[uibuilder:nodeInstance] RENAME OF INSTANCE FOLDER FAILED.
+Fatal.` - these should clear after restart but sometimes don't.
+  * Trace report for not loading uibMiddleware.js but not for other middleware files.
+Doesn't need a stack trace if the file isn't found and probably not at all.
+Make everything consistent. "uibuilder common Middleware file failed to load.
+Path: \src\uibRoot\.config\uibMiddleware.js, Reason: Cannot find module '\src\uibRoot\.config\uibMiddleware.js'". "sioUse middleware failed to load for NS" - make sure that middleware does not log warnings if no file is present. [ref](https://discourse.nodered.org/t/uibuilder-question-on-siouse-middleware/75199?u=totallyinformation).

   * Editor:
     * Add template description to display.